-• Flexibility
+Flexibility

 Every day is different for a practicing nurse.
-Nursing students need to be flexible to ensure they are able to modify their plans and schedules based upon the needs of the patient and the hospital.
+Nursing students need to be flexible to ensure they can modify their plans and schedules based upon the needs of the patient and the hospital.
 Additionally, nurses often have notoriously odd schedules.
 Individuals who do not have schedule flexibility may struggle when entering this profession.